sasagawa888/nprolog/document/MANUAL.md

 ### □ spy(Name/Arity)
 Set a predicate as a debug spy point.

+### □ statistics(Atom/Val)
+Returns information about the usage of the Prolog system.

+Atom -> Val
+free -> The number of free cells in the heap area wp -> The value of the working pointer sp -> The value of the stack pointer gc -> The number of times the garbage collector (GC) has been triggered

 ### □ stdin(FileHandle,Goal)
 Change standard input during that goal.